 Born in California in 1970, Meghan was raised primarily on the east coast and is a graduate of Vassar College and the MFA writing program at Columbia University's School of the Arts.
-She spent several years in New York City before making her now-infamous move to Nebraska in 1999, where she continued to work as an essayist and journalist and wrote The Quality of Life Report.
-A resident of Los Angeles for more than a decade now, Meghan has hosted and moderated numerous interviews and panels for public event series such as Zocalo Public Square, the LA Public Library's ALOUD program, and Live Talks L.A.
+She spent several years in New York City before making her now-infamous move to Nebraska in 1999, where she continued to work as an essayist and journalist and wrote The Quality of Life Report while living out her longtime fantasy of literally residing in a little house on the prairie.
+In 2003, she moved to Los Angeles, where she has hosted and moderated numerous interviews and panels for public event series such as Zócalo Public Square, the LA Public Library's ALOUD program, and Live Talks L.A.

 Meghan is a member of the adjunct faculty in the MFA writing division at Columbia University's School of the Arts and has taught at the California Institute for the Arts and numerous conferences and literary festivals, including the Aspen Writers' Festival, the Virginia Quarterly Review Writers’ Conference, the Lighthouse Writers' Literary Festival, the Kentucky Women Writers Conference, and the Nebraska Summer Writers' Conference.
 In the spring of 2017 she served as the Bedell Distinguished Visiting Writer in the Nonfiction MFA Program at the University of Iowa.
 She has been a mentor in PEN USA's Emerging Voices Program and also volunteers as a foster child advocate for Court Appointed Special Advocates (CASA) of Los Angeles County.